netsuite-upload-org/netsuite-upload/README.md

 ## Limitations

-The plugin is using RESTlet for the communication with the NetSuite which is having some governance limitation.
-Current implementation does not deal with this problem, so there could be a problem to pull folders containing a lot of items from NetSuite.
+The plugin is using a RESTlet for the communication with NetSuite.
+RESTlets have some governance limitations.
+Current implementation does not deal with this, so there could be problems pulling folders containing a lot of items from NetSuite.